 October 26th, 2021

-We greatly appreciate all reviewers for taking time and effort to review our manuscript.
-We found the comments incredibly insightful, which contributed significantly to improving the quality of the manuscript.
-Considering all suggestions, we have made improvements, summarized below:
+We greatly appreciate both reviewers for thorough and insightfull reviews of our manuscript.
+We think that you will find its quality much improved as a result of the changes we’ve made in response.
+Here, we summarize the major changes, with point-by-point responses to each reviewer comment following:

 We adjusted the title of our manuscript to better reflect the proposal and its relationship with existing methods.
+The title of the manuscript will now be “CBEA: Competitive balances for taxonomic enrichment analysis”

 We have provided more clarity and precision in the language surrounding statistical concepts and results discussed in the manuscript.